It should be surprising that considering the current investments in PropTech, real estate has been slow to adopt innovation. But this...

 Blockchain technology has changed a lot in how people invest, and that includes real estate.
 In this category, at the intersection of proptech and fintech, you’ll find platforms like Atlant.io.
-It uses real estate tokens representing shares in individual real estate assets to make investing in and trading with property easier and more transparent.
+It uses real estate tokens representing shares in individual real estate assets to invest in and trading with property easier and more transparently.

-In this category, you’ll also find some other concepts already popular in fintech, like crowdfunding and peer-to-peer lending, market valuation tools, and mortgage brokers.
+In this category, you’ll also find some other concepts already popular in fintech, like crowdfunding and peer-to-peer lending, property valuation tools based on AVM, and mortgage brokers.

 An interesting concept in market valuation is, for example, Zumbly, a platform that assesses your property investment plans by generating a real-time score to help you determine how much you could earn by renting out your property as an Airbnb, based on over 500,000 calculations.

 These kinds of services already got their own category name – SpaaS (Space as a Service).
-Today, tenants are offered not just space, but everything else they need to be able to use it effectively.
+Today, tenants are offered not just space but everything else they need to use effectively.

 To help people in coworking spaces organize their work and increase productivity and comfort, companies like Spaceos provide the tech and tools to enhance the workplace.
-Their mobile and web app combines features like community, booking, support, payments, food and beverage orders and a variety of services in a cloud-based SaaS platform.
+Their mobile and web app combines features like community, booking, support, payments, food and beverage orders, and various services in a cloud-based SaaS platform.

 Smart buildings and property management

-According to Statista’s research, smart building technologies are one of the most disruptive innovations that proptech is responsible for.
-Complex building management systems (BMS) already control electrical systems in many public buildings we visit every day, automating things like lightning, heating, ventilation, security and data collection.
+According to Statista’s research, smart building technologies are among the most disruptive innovations that proptech is responsible for.
+Complex building management systems (BMS) already control electrical systems in many public buildings we visit every day, automating things like lightning, heating, ventilation, security, and data collection.

 Smart home devices

-We’re only at the very beginning of the proptech revolution and future proptech trends are a topic for a whole other long article.
-Some predict proptech will replace people in the industry – like real estate agents – but I’m sure we all know that to benefit from smart tech, we need smart people working behind it and operating it.
+We’re only at the beginning of the proptech revolution, and future proptech trends are a topic for a whole other long article.
+Some predict proptech will replace people in the industry – like real estate agents – but I’m sure we all know that we need smart people working behind it and operating it to benefit from the smart tech.